JachimmaChristian/Analyzing-Students-Mental-Health-Data-SQL/README.md

 ![](mentalhealth.jpg)

-# Project-Analyzing-Students-Mental-Health-in-SQL
+# Analyzing Student's Mental Health Data - SQL

-This project analyzes a dataset of international students at a Japanese university to uncover relationships between mental health, social connectedness, acculturative stress, and length of stay.
+In this project, I analyzed a dataset of international students at a Japanese university to uncover relationships between mental health, social connectedness, acculturative stress, and length of stay.

 **Key questions investigated:**